kkonasoglu/kkonasoglu/README.md

 ---

-Samsun'dan sevgiler!
-Ondokuz Mayıs Üniversitesi'nde Bilgisayar Programcılığı okuyan tutkulu bir geliştiriciyim.
-Kendi oyun dünyalarımı inşa etmeyi, piksellere hayat vermeyi ve web teknolojilerinde yeni şeyler üretmeyi seviyorum.
-Yaptığım her işte en temiz ve başarılı sonuçları almak için canımı dişime takarak çalışıyorum.
+Greetings from Samsun!
+I'm a passionate developer studying Computer Programming at Ondokuz Mayıs University.
+I love building my own game worlds, bringing pixels to life, and creating new things with web technologies.
+I work relentlessly to achieve the cleanest and most successful results in everything I do.

-Şu sıralar **GravenAbyss** adını verdiğim kendi bağımsız oyun şirketimi kurma serüvenindeyim.
-(Maskotumuz Panpaw 🐼 da arkada bambu yiyerek bana destek oluyor!)
+Currently, I'm on a journey to build my own indie game company called **GravenAbyss**.
+(Our mascot Panpaw 🐼 is supporting me in the background by eating bamboo!)

-### 👨‍💻 Neler Yapıyorum?
+### 👨‍💻 What I Do

-* 🔭 Hayalimdeki **2D platform oyunu** üzerinde çalışıyorum (Unity & C#).
+* 🔭 I'm currently working on my dream **2D platformer game** (Unity & C#).
-* 🎨 Oyunlarımın görselleri için grafik tabletimle **Aseprite** üzerinden karakterler ve animasyonlar tasarlıyorum.
+* 🎨 I design pixel art characters and animations for my games using my graphics tablet and **Aseprite**.
-* 💻 Web tarafında HTML, CSS ve JavaScript ile projeler geliştiriyorum.
+* 💻 On the web development side, I build projects using HTML, CSS, JavaScript, and PHP.
-* 🛠️ Geliştirme süreçlerimi **Windows** üzerinde **VS Code** kullanarak yürütüyorum.
+* 🛠️ I run my development processes on **Windows** using **VS Code**.

-### 🛠️ Teknolojiler & Araçlar
+### 🛠️ Technologies & Tools

 <p align="center">
   <a href="https://skillicons.dev">